Michael Harris II Preview, Player Props: Braves vs. Giants

 Michael Harris II At The Plate

-- In 26.0% of his games this season, Harris II has had at least one RBI.
-He's picked up more than one in 9.6% and driven in three or more of his team's runs in three contests.
+- Harris II has an RBI in 27 of 105 games this year, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.